 Letter from the Principal

-Much of the richness of this experience will be brought to bear in the planning, building and running of Forrestdale.
-With the cross over of staff and the shared governance structure, as well as the practicality of a centralised enrolment and accounting team, there will be a wonderful opportunity for Forrestdale to benefit from a wealth of skilled practitioners.
-This said, Forrestdale will develop a community that is unique and varied, just as Harrisdale will continue to do.
+Much of the richness of this experience will be brought to bear in the planning, building and running of Carey Forrestdale.
+With a shared governance structure, as well as the practicality of centralised Enrolment and Accounting teams, there are wonderful opportunities for Carey Forrestdale to benefit from a wealth of skilled practitioners.
+That said, Carey Forrestdale will continue to develop its own identity, and to grow a community that is unique and varied, just as Carey Harrisdale continues to do.

 Our desire is for you and your family to be an integral part of this new community as together we focus on the holistic needs of the young lives that we will be shaping towards a fulfilling future.